Observability

 enabled: trueThis deploys:

-- ServiceMonitor CRDs — one per Datafly service, telling Prometheus where to scrape metrics
+- ServiceMonitor CRDs — one per Datafly service, telling Prometheus where to scrape

 - PrometheusRule CRDs — alerting rules for common failure conditions